kolibri-ui/ip6-web-ui-toolkit-business-charts/BusinessCharts/docs/TECHNICAL_OVERVIEW.md

 ```
 # Projector / Controller Combination

-This section provides an overview of the projectors, controllers and toolbar tools.
+This section provides an overview of the projectors, controllers and toolbar tools
 and describes where to find them (this is needed for the import).

 ## One Data Serie